 Every problem just waits to be solved, right?
-This holds true for software project failures as well.
+This holds for software project failures as well.
 But you can finally discover why your projects have failed again by paying attention to what you and your team are doing wrong.

 All topics will be covered in this article.